SUSE-Rancher-Community/intro-to-kubernetes/README.md

 ## Install Rancher Desktop

-[Racker Desktop](https://github.com/rancher-sandbox/rancher-desktop/releases), download the latest version of _Rancher Desktop_for your desktop operating system.
+[Rancher Desktop](https://github.com/rancher-sandbox/rancher-desktop/releases), download the latest version of _Rancher Desktop_for your desktop operating system.

 ## Install `kubectl`

-This like for [kubectl](https://kubernetes.io/docs/tasks/tools/) will cover the full installation of `kubectl`.
+This link for [kubectl](https://kubernetes.io/docs/tasks/tools/) will cover the full installation of `kubectl`.
 Download and install `kubectl` for your desktop operating system.

 ## Create Local Kubernetes Cluster with K3d